-While the Local Strategic Planning Statement encourages the intensification of land use and an increase in housing and employment in the strategic centres, the 2:1 FSR standard significantly constricts built form akin to development within local centres (minor).
+Within the Broadmeadow strategic centre, height limits range from 11m -21m.
+Substantial areas of Broadmeadow have no prescribed height limit.
+While the Local Strategic Planning Statement encourages the intensification of land use and an increase in housing and employment in the strategic centres, the 11m height standard constricts built form to three storeys, akin to development within local centres (minor).

-- Unlike Kotara, the other strategic centre with lower FSR, the subject site is not a vast landholding where additional FSR could lead to an unreasonably high density of development if the FSR was to increase. - The site is unconstrained by physical limitations and is not in a location considered to be sensitive to higher density development in terms of view sharing, solar access, impact on public domain etc (refer to discussion on objective (b)).
-It is our contention that the site is eminently suitable for denser built form due to the separation from surrounding sites by the local road network and favourable orientation, both which limit potential privacy and solar access impacts to surrounding development.

-- The scale of the development will make a positive contribution towards the desired built form by: - o Accommodating a suitable mix of uses - Achieving a higher density of commercial and residential uses commensurate with a strategic centre - Achieving transit oriented development objectives with the potential to stimulate further investment in public transport infrastructure such as the revitalisation of Broadmeadow train station and the light rail extension - Carefully and considerately locating the tallest element at the site's apex adjacent the confluence of Brunker Road, Chatham Street and Denison Street.
-The rotunda tower builds up from both residential wings to a peak at the street corner creating a prominent visible presence from within Nineways - Activating the Brunker Road frontage where the site is oriented towards the commercial core - Providing a lower scale of activation, bulk and scale along the Chatham Street frontage where the site interfaces an area of lower scale residential, commercial, and mixed-use development - Providing cantilevered awnings to the perimeter to provide amenity to pedestrians and create an inviting public-private interface.
-A grand covered colonnade along the southern edge breaks the façade to a gated landscaped oasis to the public and new softer interface to the street - Demonstrating to other developers and investors that this is a place worth investing in and trigger compounding revitalisation.
+- Unlike sites with lower height limits in the other strategic centres, the subject site is unconstrained by physical limitations and is not in a location considered to be sensitive to higher density development in terms of view sharing, solar access, impact on public domain etc (refer to discussion on objective (b)).
+It is our contention that the site is eminently suitable for larger built form due to the separation from surrounding sites by the local road network, and favourable orientation, both which limit potential privacy and solar access impacts to surrounding development. - The scale of the development will make a positive contribution towards the desired built form by: - Accommodating a suitable mix of uses and a higher density of commercial and residential uses commensurate with a strategic centre. - The site is near a range of commercial, retail, community, sporting and leisure facilities as well as the main Broadmeadow railway station with connections to Newcastle centre and beyond.
+The higher density of commercial and residential uses results in a transit oriented development with the potential to stimulate further investment in public transport infrastructure such as the revitalisation of Broadmeadow train station and light rail extension. - Locating the tallest element at the site's apex adjacent the confluence of Brunker Road, Chatham Street and Denison Street.
+The rotunda tower builds up from both residential wings to a peak at the street corner creating a prominent visible presence from within Nineways. - Activating the Brunker Road frontage where the site is oriented towards the commercial core. - Providing a lower scale of activation, bulk and scale along the Chatham Street frontage where the site interfaces an area of lower scale residential, commercial, and mixed-use development. - Providing cantilevered awnings to the perimeter to provide amenity to pedestrians and create an inviting public-private interface.
+A grand covered colonnade along the southern edge breaks the façade to a gated landscaped oasis to the public and new softer urban greenscape to the street. - Demonstrating to other developers and investors that this is a place worth investing in and trigger compounding revitalisation.
 Broadmeadow has been identified as a Catalyst growth area in the Greater Newcastle Metropolitan Plan 2036 and Local Strategic Planning Statement and is earmarked as an area for significant urban transformation.
 The community and market expect to see change in Broadmeadow, particularly given the declining urban fabric and development potential of the area.
 The proposal has the potential to facilitate catalytic development in the area, firstly by initiating street front activation of Brunker Road and secondly by indicating strong investment in a quality mixed use product.

-To summarise, strict compliance with Clause 4.4 would be unreasonable in this instance as the proposed density of use and extent of built will achieve the intent of objective (a) notwithstanding the variation.
+To summarise, strict compliance with Clause 4.3 would be unreasonable in this instance as the proposed density of use and extent of built will achieve the intent of objective (a) notwithstanding the variation.

-As addressed in Section 7.2 the proposed development is consistent with Objective (b) which is to ensure building density, bulk and scale makes a positive contribution towards the desired built form as identified by the established centres hierarchy.
-The development provides a high quality outcome consistent with the implied built form objectives described in the LSPS by:
+As addressed in Section 8.2 the proposed development is consistent with Objective (b) which is to allow reasonable daylight access to all developments and the public domain.
+The development provides a high amenity residential outcome for future residents, preserves the environmental amenity for adjoining properties and makes a positive contribution to the public domain by: